Show All Answers

 A person applying for tax relief as a disabled veteran must own and use the property for which application is being made as his/her primary residence.
 There is no age or income requirement for disabled veterans.

 Note: Determination of eligibility will be made based on information provided by the U.S. Department of Veterans Affairs through use of a consent form available in the Shelby County Trustee's Office.
 Under no conditions shall property tax relief extend to any person who was dishonorably discharged from any of the armed services.

 To apply, call (901) 222-0200.

 The surviving spouse must:

-When: The redemption period is within one year from the date of the order of confirmation of sale.
+When: The redemption period is based on the years of delinquency and from the date of the order of confirmation of sale.

 How: File a petition to redeem with the Chancery Court and pay all required funds.